Maternity Leave Eligibility: Can You Qualify Without an HR Confirmation Letter?

 KK!HR

-As per Maternity Benefit Act the woman must actually work for 80 days in 12 months immediately preceding her date of delivery so as to be eligible and it appears she is fulfilling the eligibility.
+As per the Maternity Benefit Act, a woman must actually work for 80 days in the 12 months immediately preceding her date of delivery to be eligible.
+It appears that she is fulfilling the eligibility.

 nathrao